CustomKU/UniPad-Document/Unipack/README_en.md

 Turn LED in **color code** on the coordinates and send **velocity** to the launch pad.
 If the **color code** is **auto**, it selects **color code** automatically.
-Launchpad S, mini show d color.
+Launchpad S, mini show similar color.

 -----